 accessible versions of their websites by stripping all HTML tags and leaving plain text only.
 That's just wrong.
 Every reasonable HTML5 tag you use makes your site more accessible.
 For screen readers:

-<blockquote>indicate what should be read as an actual quote (compare this to
+<blockquote> indicate what should be read as an actual quote

 ARIA roles complete HTML5 tags and attributes in terms of accessibility.